 I. ABSTRACT: AN EMPIRICAL ANALYSIS OF THE INTANGIBLE, INTERDISCIPLINARY AND INVISIBLE DRIVERS OF REVENUE GROWTH 3 II.
 ABOUT THIS RESEARCH 5 III.
-EXECUTIVE SUMMARY: THE DRIVERS OF FUTURE REVENUE GROWTH ARE INTANGIBLE, INTERDISCIPLARY AND LARGELY INVISIBLE TO FINANCIAL INVESTORS Private investors are increasingly flying blind as they try to value, protect, and grow the value of privately held firms Private investors are incorporating revenue engineering into their investment and value creation strategies Drivers of future revenue growth are intangible, interdisciplinary and largely invisible to financial investors The primary reasons why growth is generated by intangible assets The primary reasons why growth is an interdisciplinary competency The primary reasons why the sources of growth are invisible in traditional financial and management reporting 6 IV.
-AN EMPIRICAL ANALYSIS OF THE INTANGIBLE, INTERDISCIPLINARY AND INVISIBLE DRIVERS OF REVENUE GROWTH 1.
-A meta-analysis of academic, commercial and market research into the drives of revenue growth 2.
-Sixteen operational value levers and forty six specific growth drivers identified to be causal of future revenue growth 3.
-Definitions of the sixteen Quality of Revenue Operations growth leaders 4.
-An inventory of the forty six growth drivers managers can use to evaluate, measure and improve performance 5.
-The financial contribution of 46 growth drivers relative to the ability of managers to improve performance 17 V. HOW A QUALITY OF REVENUE OPERATIONS ASSESSMENT CAN BETTER DETERMINE A COMPANY'S ABILITY TO GENERATE FUTURE GROWTH 1.
-How investors can use the QOR framework to find, value, evaluate, protect and grow high quality businesses 2.
-How the Quality of Revenue Operations framework differs from a Quality of Earnings Analysis 3.
-Quality of Revenue Operations Framework 25 VI.
+EXECUTIVE SUMMARY: THE DRIVERS OF FUTURE REVENUE GROWTH ARE INTANGIBLE, INTERDISCIPLARY AND LARGELY INVISIBLE TO FINANCIAL INVESTORS 1.
+Private investors are increasingly flying blind as they try to value, protect, and grow the value of privately held firms 2.
+Private investors are incorporating revenue engineering into their investment and value creation strategies 3.
+Drivers of future revenue growth are intangible, interdisciplinary and largely invisible to financial investors 4.
+The primary reasons why growth is generated by intangible assets 5.
+The primary reasons why growth is an interdisciplinary competency 6.
+The primary reasons why the sources of growth are invisible in traditional financial and management reporting 6 IV.
+AN EMPIRICAL ANALYSIS OF THE INTANGIBLE, INTERDISCIPLINARY AND INVISIBLE DRIVERS OF REVENUE GROWTH A meta-analysis of academic, commercial and market research into the drives of revenue growth Sixteen operational value levers and forty six specific growth drivers identified to be causal of future revenue growth Definitions of the sixteen Revenue Operations Benchmark growth leaders An inventory of the forty six growth drivers managers can use to evaluate, measure and improve performance The financial contribution of forty six growth drivers relative to the ability of managers to improve performance 17 V. HOW A REVENUE OPERATIONS BENCHMARK ASSESSMENT CAN BETTER DETERMINE A COMPANY'S ABILITY TO GENERATE FUTURE GROWTH 1.
+How investors can use the RoBTM framework to find, value, evaluate, protect and grow high quality businesses 2.
+How The Revenue Operations Benchmark framework differs from a Quality of Earnings Analysis 3.
+Revenue Operations Benchmark Framework 25 VI.
 APPENDIX: SUMMARY OF EXISTING VALUE DRIVER RESEARCH Intangible Assets That Are Proven To Be Core Drivers of Future Revenue and Firm Value 1.
 Brand Equity 2.
 Customer Equity 3.
 Organizational Knowledge Sharing 4.
 Return On Digital Channel Assets 5.
 Return On Customer Data Assets 6.
-Return On Commercial Technology Assets 28 Interdisciplinary Value Levers That Are Emerging As Core Drivers Of Future Revenue Growth And Firm Value Return on Growth Investment Commercial Resource Optimization Pricing Structure, Governance and Precision Talent Acquisition and Development Organizational Alignment Customer Lifecycle Management Operational Alignment 42 Foundational Value Levers That Require Additional Research And Focus 46 Growth Culture Commercial Consistency and Reliability VII.
+Return On Commercial Technology Assets 28 Interdisciplinary Value Levers That Are Emerging As Core Drivers Of Future Revenue Growth And Firm Value 1.
+Return on Growth Investment 2.
+Commercial Resource Optimization 3.
+Pricing Structure, Governance and Precision 4.
+Talent Acquisition and Development 5.
+Organizational Alignment 6.
+Customer Lifecycle Management 7.
+Operational Alignment 42 Foundational Value Levers That Require Additional Research And Focus 46 Growth Culture Commercial Consistency and Reliability 10 VII.
 AN OVERVIEW OF EVALUATION METHODS USED TO DETERMINE THE EFFECTS OF COMMERCIAL VARIABLES ON FIRM VALUE 54 VIII.
 CITATIONS 56